Nutritional Therapy

 • Learning about the main categories of phytochemicals including their occurrence, physiological actions and potential toxicity

-• Explore the evidence for the traditional and novel uses of nutrients and non-nutrient food bioactives.
+• Exploring evidence for the traditional and novel uses of nutrients and non-nutrient food bioactives.

-• How to develop a protocol for a nutritional therapeutic intervention
+• Understanding how to develop a protocol for a nutritional therapeutic intervention

 • Constructing menu plans which meet negotiated therapeutic goals, exploring use of transitional, alternative and functional foods, recipes and menu plans to increase compliance.